 You want to know the single biggest obstacle that will keep you from buying the home of your dream?
-It’s MONEY.
+It’s FINANCING.

 I created this mortgage calculator to help you buy the home of your dreams without breaking the bank.
 But, more importantly, I wanted to create a tool that was simple and easy to use.

 After you insert your numbers, I’ll show you the best places to find competitive mortgage rates and how to save on your mortgage payment each month.

 I understand that buying a home can be an overwhelming process.
 And to make matters worse, it’s not always obvious who is on your team.

 First, your Realtor is counting on a big commission – the bigger the house, the better.